Korean, Edit

 ② Activity

-○ Basal metabolic rate (BMR) : The metabolic rate of a tolerant animal that is resting, has an empty stomach, and does not grow under stress, as determined within the environmental temperature range.
+○ Basal metabolic rate (BMR): The metabolic rate of an endothermic animal that is resting, has an empty stomach, and does not grow under stress.
+Determined within the environmental temperature range.

 ③ Animal form